bluem-development/bluem-php/README.md

 - Testing if requests can be created
 - Testing if entrance codes can be generated

-This is currently focused around unit testing to see if new changes break the system.

 ## Frequently asked questions

 *I get the message “Unauthorized: Check your account credentials“.
 What should I do?*<br>